Chase Me (TV series)

 Chase Me (追我吧) was a Chinese reality show broadcast by Zhejiang Television.
 Chase Me was shot in the central business district of Ningbo, involving two teams competing in challenges at night hours.
-The show premiered from 8 November 2019 and abruptly ended on 22 November 2019.
+The show premiered on 8 November 2019 and ended abruptly on 22 November 2019.

 On 27 November 2019, filming and broadcast were suspended following the sudden death of model-actor Godfrey Gao while filming its ninth episode; the fourth episode that was due to air two days later was not broadcast.
 On 5 December 2019, Zhejiang TV announced that Chase Me would be pulled from airing indefinitely, after three episodes of airing.